fraserisverycool/frasers-website/README.md

 - add-ids.py: This goes through all the json files and adds a UUID to any item missing one
 - add-daily-soundtracks.py: This generates empty entries for the next month
+- sync-assets-to-server.py: This takes all the images and assets in your assets folder and plomps them on the server (because they're not checked into git)
+- sync-assets-from-server.py: This takes all the images and assets currently plomped on the server and downloads them to your local machine
 - newsletter/generate-newsletter.py: This goes through all the items that have 'newsletter: false' and aggregates them into a json file, together with a title and description
 - newsletter/publish-newsletter.py: This updates the rss feed with all the newsletters in the newsletter directory
 - newsletter/add-newsletter.py: This updates all the items with 'newsletter: true' to indicate that they have appeared in a previous newsletter